Doctrine & Faith

-The Seventh-day Adventist Church is grounded in 28 Fundamental Beliefs that reflect our understanding of the Bible and guide our faith and practice.
-These beliefs are the heartbeat of our mission, uniting us in purpose and action.
+The Seventh-day Adventist Church is grounded in 28 Fundamental Beliefs that reflect our understanding of the Bible.
+These beliefs are the heartbeat of our mission, uniting us in purpose and action worldwide — including here at Adenta Central.

 The Bible, both Old and New Testaments, is the inspired Word of God, providing the ultimate guide for faith, life, and salvation.

-God the Father is the Creator, Sustainer, and Sovereign of all creation, characterized by love, justice, and mercy.
+God the Father is the Creator, Sustainer, and Sovereign of all creation, characterised by love, justice, and mercy.

 Jesus Christ, the eternal Son, became human, lived a sinless life, died for our sins, and rose again, offering salvation to all.